justunsix/olympic-app/README.md

 # Create and deploy web app service with Azure CLI command
 # Get run times using command: az webapp list-runtimes --linux
 # Use node 10+ per package-lock.json engines
-az webapp create --name olympic-cards --resource-group myResourceGroup --plan olympic-cards --runtime "NODE|14-lts" --deployment-local-git --deployment-source-branch main
+az webapp create --name olympic-cards --resource-group myResourceGroup --plan olympic-cards --runtime "NODE|14-lts" --deployment-source-url https://github.com/justintungonline/olympic-app.git --deployment-source-branch main

+# Set npm settings to include vite
+az webapp config appsettings set --name olympic-cards --resource-group myResourceGroup --settings NPM_CONFIG_PRODUCTION="false" az webapp config appsettings set --name olympic-cards --resource-group myResourceGroup --settings YARN_PRODUCTION="false"

+# Alternate of above to use a local git for deployment
+az webapp create --name olympic-cards --resource-group myResourceGroup --plan olympic-cards --runtime "NODE|14-lts" --deployment-local-git
 # Optional zip deployment
 # az webapp up --name olympic-cards --logs --launch-browser
 # The --logs command displays the log stream immediately after launching the webapp.
 # The --launch-browser command opens the default browser to the new app.
 # Use the same command to redeploy the entire app again.

-# In a separate terminal
-# Set up user-level deployment credentials with Azure CLI
+# In a separate terminal, set up user-level deployment credentials with Azure CLI
 az webapp deployment user set --user-name <username> --password <password>
 # If an error like: Operation returned an invalid status 'Conflict'
 # occurs, it may mean the username is taken or password is not complex enough.
 # Choose a different username and more complex password

-# Get new remote git URL
+# For "--deployment-local-git", get new remote git URL
 az webapp deployment source config-local-git --name olympic-cards
 # Add remote URL to git repo
 git remote add azure https://username12342345236@olympic-app.scm.azurewebsites.net/olympic-app.git
-# Set npm settings to include vite
-az webapp config appsettings set --name olympic-cards --resource-group myResourceGroup --settings NPM_CONFIG_PRODUCTION="false" az webapp config appsettings set --name olympic-cards --resource-group myResourceGroup --settings YARN_PRODUCTION="false"

-# Unix
+# For "--deployment-local-git",
-# url=$(az webapp deployment source config-local-git --name olympic-cards --resource-group myResourceGroup --query url --output tsv)
+# Unit, url=$(az webapp deployment source config-local-git --name olympic-cards --resource-group myResourceGroup --query url --output tsv)
 # git remote add azure $url

+# For "--deployment-local-git",
 # Push you code to Azure and enter your password when asked.
 # Instead of 'main', you may want to choose your branch to push to Azure.
 # master is required after your local branch to ensure it pushes to the branch read for Azure deployment